vipink1203/boundary-aws-terraform/docs/deployment_guide.md

 2. **Security Groups**: Ensure controller can connect to database, worker can connect to controller, and both can be accessed by the load balancer.

 3. **Database Permissions**: Verify the database user has CREATE, ALTER, and other necessary permissions.

+### Common Issues with AWS Authentication

+1. **Profile Not Found**: Ensure the AWS profile specified in terraform.tfvars exists in your AWS CLI configuration.

+2. **Insufficient Permissions**: Verify that the profile has the necessary permissions to create all required resources.

+3. **Session Expiration**: If using temporary credentials, make sure they haven't expired.

 ## Next Steps